-Net sales constitute gross sales net of actual and estimated returns, deductions for promotions and shipping revenue.
+Net sales constitute gross sales (net of actual and estimated returns and deductions for promotions) and shipping revenue.
 Net sales include our in-store sales and our ecommerce sales.
 We record the sale of gift cards as a current liability and recognize revenue when a customer redeems a gift card.
 Additionally, the portion of gift cards that will not be redeemed ("gift card breakage") is recognized in net sales after 24 months, at which time the likelihood of redemption is considered remote based on our historical redemption data.

 We report "comparable store sales" based on net sales beginning on the first anniversary of the first day of operation of a new store or ecommerce business.
 We operate a sales strategy that integrates our stores with our ecommerce platform.
 There is significant interaction between our in-store sales and our ecommerce sales channels and we believe that they are utilized in tandem to serve our customers.
 Therefore, our comparable store sales also include our ecommerce sales.
-Changes in our comparable store sales between two periods are based on net sales of "in-store" or ecommerce businesses which were in operation during both of the two periods being compared and, if a in-store or ecommerce business is included in the calculation of comparable store sales for only a portion of one of the two periods being compared, then that in-store or ecommerce business is included in the calculation for only the comparable portion of the other period.
+Changes in our comparable store sales between two periods are based on net sales of "in-store" or ecommerce businesses which were in operation during both of the two periods being compared and, if an in-store or ecommerce business is included in the calculation of comparable store sales for only a portion of one of the two periods being compared, then that in-store or ecommerce business is included in the calculation for only the comparable portion of the other period.
 Any change in square footage of an existing comparable store, including remodels and relocations, does not eliminate that store from inclusion in the calculation of comparable store sales.
-Any store or ecommerce business that we acquire will be included in the calculation of comparable store sales until July 2013.
+Any store or ecommerce business that we acquire will be included in the calculation of comparable store sales after the first anniversary of the acquisition date.
+As such, Blue Tomato results are included in the calculation of comparable store sales beginning in July 2013.
 Current year foreign exchange rates are applied to both current year and prior year comparable store sales to achieve a consistent basis for comparison.
-There may be variations in the way in which some of our competitors and other apparel retailers calculate comparable or same store sales.
+There may be variations in the way in which some of our comparable to similar data made available by our comparable or some store sales.
 As a result, data herein regarding our comparable store sales may not be comparable to similar data made available by our competitors or other retailers.